CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/lds.md

 If the input table already contains a column with the name defined by `address_column`, only those rows with NULL values will be reverse-geocoded.

+{{% bannerNote type="note" %}}
+If you plan to repeat the reverse-geocoding process, bear in mind that if you drop columns from your table you won't be able to create columns with the same name for a period of time (7 days) because BigQuery reserves the deleted columns names for [_time travel_](https://cloud.google.com/bigquery/docs/time-travel) purposes.
+So, for example, instead of dropping the `address_column` column to re-process all rows, update the table and set it to `NULL`.
+{{%/ bannerNote %}}

 **Examples**

 ```sql